 Sebastian suggests Beatriz try online ordering for contactless pickup and delivery.
 He has friends from school who can get her products online and help with deliveries.
 In addition, the CARES Act allows Beatriz to secure payment for Sebastian.
-Utilizing online delivery services, they are able to evolve the business.
-With the ability to service a larger geographical area, they reach new customers.
+Using online delivery services, they are able to evolve the business.
+With the ability to service a larger geographical area, they subsequently reach new customers.

 Beatriz is able to hand more of the day-to-day responsibilities to Sebastian and take a more active role in homeschooling Julian.
 Things are still uncertain, but with new practices in place, they are able to stay solvent during the pandemic.

 Reversals also typically open the lane for a “falling action” to begin.
 Loose ends are tied up, things stabilize, the characters have adjusted to their new normal in whatever form it takes.

 A story’s resolution can be satisfying or frustrating.
 It can make you happy, sad, angry, or all of the above.
 What message should readers get from your narrative?
 What is the learning lesson or take-away?
 For Beatriz, the story can finally come to its conclusion: